MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/completions.md

 # Learn how to generate or manipulate text

 Azure OpenAI Service provides a **completion endpoint** that can be used for a wide variety of tasks.
 The endpoint supplies a simple yet powerful text-in, text-out interface to any [Azure OpenAI model](../concepts/models.md).
 To trigger the completion, you input some text as a prompt.
 The model generates the completion and attempts to match your context or pattern.
 Suppose you provide the prompt "As Descartes said, I think, therefore" to the API.
 For this prompt, Azure OpenAI returns the completion endpoint " I am" with high probability.

+> [!IMPORTANT]
+> Unless you have a specific use case that requires the completions endpoint, we recommend instead using the [chat completions endpoint](./chatgpt.md) which allows you to take advantage of the latest models like GPT-4o, GPT-4o mini, and GPT-4 Turbo.

 The best way to start exploring completions is through the playground in [Azure OpenAI Studio](https://oai.azure.com).
 It's a simple text box where you enter a prompt to generate a completion.
 You can start with a simple prompt like this one: